modular-magician/terraform-provider-google-beta/website/docs/r/compute_address.html.markdown

   The static external IP address represented by this resource.
 Only IPv4 is supported.
 An address may only be specified for INTERNAL address types.
 The IP address must be inside the specified subnetwork, if any.
-Set by the API if undefined.
+Set by the API if not defined.

 * `address_type` -
   (Optional)